chutz/mullvad-netns/README.md

 visible network link being Mullvad WireGuard tunnel connected to a random server (within a certain country and/or city).

+The configuration lives at `/etc/mullvad-netns/config`, it is a shell script that is sourced when the program is run.
+There is a default configuration installed that defines some variables.

+As a quick start, one should set their account number.
+The default location of this file is `/etc/mullvad-netns/account`.
+This file must not be readable by anyone other than root.

 ```text
 Usage:
   mullvad-netns [options] -- <command>